 Today I like and love who I am as a Highly Sensitive Human.
 I witness the fullness of my strength and my struggle, shame and judgment-free.
 I joyfully pour all that energy I used to waste berating myself for simply being human in a messy world into loving people and putting my small light in the window to beckon fellow weary sojourners into rest, repair, and remembering the truth of who they are.

-I want to help build a world that feels kinder and safer for my kids, for other Highly Sensitive People, and for folks who for all sorts of reasons don’t “fit” neat and tidy into the tiny, boring, unhealthy and damaging box that we’ve been handed.
+I want to help build a world that feels kinder and safer for my kids, for other Highly Sensitive People, and for folks who for all sorts of reasons don’t “fit” neat and tidy into the tiny, boring, unhealthy and soul-crushing box that we’ve been handed.

 Above all, I’m committed to walking in freedom and inviting others to journey with me.

 NOW WHAT?
 If you want to learn how to reduce anxiety and learn to love yourself well, I invite you to join me inside the Brave + Beautiful Community (membership includes the bonus course The Gifts and Challenges of High Sensitivity) or to check out Julie’s course “Brain-Training for the Highly Sensitive Person” — Click here to view course details.